X

 Sulphur River bottoms, or Nell's fondness for "home" would be hard to

-old Tom and Molly Goodson house.
+old Tom and Molly Goodson house pictured earlier.
+In Texarkana he

 was